efoejean/HW-13-2/README.md

 - I have built the App with the knowledge i acquire while reading [This](https://www.notion.so/JS-Fullstack-54e15492a4394ea986c310943305b08e).

-- I use this function to generate the random number [getRandomIntInclusive()] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random).
+- I use this function to generate the random number [click here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random).

 ### Features